stoph/ghia/README.md

 ## BLE Audio control
 While the car is on, the buttons on the radio trigger calls to the connected BLE device to control the audio.
-The ESP32 connect as a HID device using the [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library.
+The ESP32 connects as a HID device using the [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library.